Xilinx/VMC_Help/UTIL/To_Fixed_Size/README.md

 <div class="noteBox">
 It is recommended that you monitor the Valid output to make sure you are not processing invalid outputs.
-You can also connect the Valid output to a triggered subsystem.
+You can also connect the Valid output to a Simulink triggered subsystem.
 </div>

 ## Parameters